UCL/research-computing-with-cpp/index.md

 ##Registration

 Members of doctoral training schools, or Masters courses who offer this module as part of their programme should register through their course organisers.
-Other UCL graduate students or post-doctoral staff can register at [UCL Market Place](http://onlinestore.ucl.ac.uk/browse/extra_info.asp?compid=1&modid=5&deptid=126&catid=40&prodid=117).
+Other UCL graduate students or post-doctoral staff can register at [UCL Market Place](http://onlinestore.ucl.ac.uk/) (search for MPHYG002).

 Further information on the [UCL EPSRC Centre for Doctoral Training in Medical Imaging website](http://medicalimaging-cdt.ucl.ac.uk/programmes).